midorinom/BlossomzBot/README.md

 <a name="Welcome"></a>
 #### Welcome Message
 When a new guest has joined and has their role changed to either Member or Best Friend, it means that they joined with the intention to be actively involved in the Blossomz community.
-In this case, a welcome message will be automically sent by the bot to that person's direct messages inbox as a private personal message.
+In this case, a welcome message will be automatically sent by the bot to that person's direct messages inbox as a private personal message.
 This will hopefully make the person feel welcomed into the community, the message looks like so:

 <img src="/documentation/README/Welcome Message.png" alt="Welcome Message" title="Welcome Message">